techdiem/BeatSaberMicMuter/README.md

 # Beat Saber MicMuter
-A Beat Saber mod that automatically mutes a selected microphone while playing a song.
+A Beat Saber mod for muting your micrphone in some ways:
+* Automatic mute when ingame in singleplayer/multiplayer
+* Push-to-talk
-Optionally it displays a mute button that is always visible except during play (check configuration).
+* Floating mute button that is always visible except during play.

-Compatible with Beat Saber 1.16.4
+Compatible with **Beat Saber 1.16.4**

 ## Installation
 * Required dependencies (can be installed using Mod Assistant)